axelarnetwork/axelar-examples/examples/evm/nft-linker/README.md

 **Note**:

-It's not possible to send a duplicate NFT to a chain.
-The dApp fails when the NFT is already at the destination-chain.
+It will fail if an attempt is made to send a duplicate NFT to a chain.

-#### Example
+## Example

+To deploy the NFT Linker locally and send the NFT originally minted on Avalanche to Polygon:

 ```bash
 npm run deploy evm/nft-linker local